inaciobanu/Daily-Planner-App/README.md

 ## Task

-Create a simple calendar application that helps a user to save events for each hour of the day by modifying starter code.
+Hello again, fellow newbie front-end developers!
+This week's challenge was to create a simple calendar application that helps a user to save events for each hour of the day by modifying starter code.
 This app runs in the browser and features dynamically updated HTML and CSS powered by jQuery.

-You'll need to use the [Moment.js](https://momentjs.com/) library to work with date and time.
-Be sure to read the documentation carefully and concentrate on using Moment.js in the browser.
+I had to use the [Moment.js](https://momentjs.com/) library to work with date and time and make sure to read the documentation carefully and concentrate on using Moment.js in the browser.

-## Applying What we've learned this week
+## Applying what we've learned this week

 Thsi week's activities in preparation for this challenge involved:
 - jQuery - creating, updating, appending HTML elements